-- Set the Paper Type to Card Stock in the Paper Menu. - Do not use card stock that is creased.
+- Set Paper Type to Card Stock in the Paper Menu. - Do not use creased card stock.
 It may cause paper jams.

 - "Pick roller technology" on page 11

-- "Maintenance procedures" on page 13
+- "Maintenance procedures" on page 14

-- "Troubleshooting" on page 13
+- "Troubleshooting" on page 14

 Limit label printing to occasional use of paper office labels designed for laser printers.
 We do not recommend using vinyl or polyester labels.